sunainamishra/microsoft-graph-docs/api-reference/beta/api/group-list.md

 ```
 GET https://graph.microsoft.com/beta/groups?$orderby=displayName
 ```
 You can also use the `$count` and `$search` query parameters to limit the response.
-You can use `$search` on **displayName** and **description** properties.
+You can use `$search` on the **displayName** property.
 When items are added or updated for this resource, they are specially indexed for use with the `$count` and `$search` query parameters.
 There can be a slight delay between when an item is added or updated and when it is available in the index.

 For more information on OData query options, see [OData Query Parameters](/graph/query-parameters).